EMERGING TECHNOLOGY RISK

 - ‘Design interventions’ to assist executives overcome the influence of cognitive preferences in decision-making

-- Improved systems for monitoring high-probability individuals in sensitive roles
+- Improved systems for monitoring high-risk individuals in sensitive roles

-- More effective probability, forensics, and financial transaction-related business processes
+- More effective risk, forensics, and financial transaction-related business processes

-- Probability of regulatory action in instance of perceived misapplication of behavioural interventions
+- Risk of regulatory action in instance of perceived misapplication of behavioural interventions

 - Reaction from personnel and executives who see the undesired effect of behavioural interventions on free will